xraypy/xraylarch/doc/installation.rst

 Funding and Support
 =======================

-Larch development at the GeoScoilEnviroCARS sector of Center for Advanced Radiation Sources at the University of Chicago has been supported by the US National Science Foundation - Earth Sciences (EAR-1128799), and Department of Energy GeoSciences (DE-FG02-94ER14466).
+Larch development at the Center for Advanced Radiation Sources at the University of Chicago is currently supported by the National Science Foundation - Earth Sciences division and its SEES: Synchrotron Earth and Environmental Science (EAR-2223273).
+Earlier funding has come from GeoScoilEnviroCARS grant from NSF-EAR (EAR-1128799), and Department of Energy GeoSciences (DE-FG02-94ER14466).
 In addition, funding specifically for Larch was granted by the National Science Foundation - Advanced CyberInfrastructure (ACI-1450468).

 Acknowledgements